lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/103_0.jpg"
-   alt="Effect of the different linkages over the clustering's final configuration." figcaption="Figure 15: Effect of the different linkages over the clustering's final configuration." %}
+   alt="Effect of the different linkages over the clustering's final configuration." caption="Effect of the different linkages over the clustering's final configuration." %}

 Single linkage is capable of finding non-linear relationships, where clusters are associated by their closest link, so non-spherical shaped clusters might appear (such as the pink one in the first plot).
 A downside of this linkage is the possible construction of unbalance clusters when data density varies across the space.
 This behavior can be observed in the Boston Dataset, were samples in the left-center are closely positioned, in opposite of the few samples on the right-bottom.